-Get from spreadsheet allows you to pull content from an Excel spreadsheet into a bot.
+Get from spreadsheet allows you to pull content from a Google Sheet or Excel spreadsheet into a bot.
 This particular functionality takes the content from your spreadsheet and presents it back to the user in the form of a carousel, when the user types in certain topics or search terms.

 An employee wants to find out more about the pension plans, so they're using the company FAQ bot to find their answer.
 With the help of get from spreadsheet, the user is able to type in their topic (in this case "pension") and find a carousel of helpful content: